wsjones4193/IST_Final_Submission/README.md

 **MS of Applied Data Science Portfolio Submission Documents**

-Portfolio submission (word) includes professional and academic resume as well as written paper to evidence completion of the program learning objectives.
+William Jones Portfolio Submission.docx - Portfolio submission (word) includes professional and academic resume as well as written paper to evidence completion of the program learning objectives.

-Presentation slide deck (PowerPoint or PDF) used in 10 minute presentation include as well.
+Portfolio Presentation.zip - Presentation slide deck (PowerPoint or PDF) used in presentation.

 **Support Project Documents**

-Coaches Assignment
+Coaches Assignment.zip

 – IST 718

 - Documents for review: PowerBI for analytics created & Submission Doc (word) for supporting analysis.
 - Dataset provided from IST assignment and external sources.
 External sources referenced in Submission Doc but reviewing the Power BI wont require the source data files.

-Superheroes Projects
+Superheroes Projects.zip

 – IST 687